-Sarah Sanders leaving White House job; governor run ahead?
+Sarah Sanders leaving White House job, returning to Arkansas

 Behind the scenes, Sanders worked to develop relationships with reporters, earning the respect and trust of many of those on the beat.

-Still, her credibility had come under question after she succeeded Sean Spicer, Trump’s first press secretary, in mid-2017 in the high-profile role.
+Still, her credibility had come under question after she succeeded Sean Spicer , Trump’s first press secretary, in mid-2017 in the high-profile role.

 The Russia report released by special counsel Robert Mueller in April revealed that Sanders admitted to investigators that she had made an unfounded claim about “countless” FBI agents reaching out to express support for Trump’s decision to fire FBI Director James Comey in May 2017.